immannan/elasticsearch/md/Lab_5.md

-If the required plugin is not bundled by default, you can install it using the `bin\logstash-plugin install` command.
+If the required plugin is not bundled by default, you can install it using the
+`logstash-plugin install` command.
 For example, to install the `logstash-output-email` plugin, execute the following
 command:

 ```
-E:\logstash-7.0.0\bin>logstash-plugin install logstash-output-email
+logstash-plugin install logstash-output-email
 ```

-By using the `bin\logstash-plugin update` command and passing the plugin name as a parameter to the command, you can get the latest version of the plugin:
+By using the `logstash-plugin update` command and passing the plugin name as a parameter to the command, you can get the latest version of the plugin:

 ```
-E:\logstash-oss-7.0.0\bin>logstash-plugin update logstash-output-s3
+logstash-plugin update logstash-output-s3
 ```

-### Note

-Executing just the `bin\logstash-plugin update` command would update all the plugins.
+**Note:** Executing just the `logstash-plugin update` command would update all the plugins.

-##### File
+#### File

-The `file` plugin is used to stream events from file(s) line by line.
-It works in a similar fashion to the `tail -0f` Linux\\Unix command.
-For each file, it keeps track of any changes in the file, and the last location from where the file was read, only sends the data since it was last read.
-It also automatically detects file rotation.
-This plugin also provides the option to read the file from the beginning of the file.

-The `file` plugin keeps account of the current position in each file.
-It does so by recording the current position in a separate file named `sincedb`.
-This makes it possible as well as convenient to stop and restart Logstash and have it pick up where it left off without missing the lines that were added to the file while Logstash was stopped.

-The location of the `sincedb` file is set to `<path.data>/plugins/inputs/file` by default, which can be overridden by providing the file path for the `sincedb_path` plugin parameter.
-The only required parameter for this plugin is the `path` parameter, which accepts one or more files to read from.

-Let\'s take some example configurations to understand this plugin
+Let\'s take some example configurations to understand this plugin better:
-better:

 ```
 #sample configuration 1